Soon, wildlife fans from all over the world will be able to visit Adelaide Zoo and Monarto Safari Park from the comfort of their own homes.

 The zoo is home to more than 3,000 animals and 250 species of exotic and native mammals, birds, reptiles and fish exhibited over eight hectares of magnificent botanic surroundings.

-At Monarto Zoo, one the world’s largest open range zoos, the Trekker will be mounted atop a bus and will travel around the 1,500 hectare property which is home to more than 500 animals and 50 species.
+At Monarto Safari Park, one the world’s largest open range zoos, the Trekker will be mounted atop a bus and will travel around the 1,500 hectare property which is home to more than 500 animals and 50 species.

-Zoos South Australia Chief Executive Elaine Bensted said the imagery will enable anyone to virtually explore both Adelaide Zoo and Monarto Zoo, giving visitors a way to learn, discover and plan their trip before visiting.
+Zoos South Australia Chief Executive Elaine Bensted said the imagery will enable anyone to virtually explore both Adelaide Zoo and Monarto Safari Park, giving visitors a way to learn, discover and plan their trip before visiting.

 “The digital maps will make our sites even more accessible to the public, connecting people with nature, and hopefully inspire the community to visit us and learn how they can make a difference to saving species from extinction.”
 Elaine said.